 The first signs of infection are usually pain and warmth in the area, as well as further swelling.
 However, these infections may become systemic.
 If this occurs, you might develop a fever and trouble urinating, among other symptoms.
 This type of systemic infection, sometimes called sepsis, can lead to death.

 While they do not stem from hemorrhoids, sometimes other types of anal abscesses can be confused with hemorrhoids.
-These abscesses produce pus, and cause pain and inflammation.
+These abscesses produce pus and cause pain and inflammation.
 Without draining them, debriding the tissue, and antibiotics, this type of infection can also cause serious problems.

 A Chronic Problem

 Most cases of hemorrhoids are more of a nuisance than a serious health condition, but that does not mean they do not greatly affect your quality of life.
-This is especially true when a person has piles occur again and again, becoming a chronic health problem.
+This is especially true when a person has piles that occur again and again, becoming a chronic health problem.

 When to See a Doctor

 Hemorrhoids share a number of symptoms with much more serious health conditions, so it pays to see a doctor for an accurate diagnosis instead of attempting to diagnose yourself.
-We see patients regularly who self-diagnosed themselves with hemorrhoids when they actually suffer from anal fissures, diverticulosis, anal cancer or other types of cancer, yeast or fungal infections, irritable bowel disease, Crohn’s disease, or colitis.
+We see patients regularly who self-diagnose themselves with hemorrhoids when they actually suffer from anal fissures, diverticulosis, anal cancer or other types of cancer, yeast or fungal infections, irritable bowel disease, Crohn’s disease, or colitis.

 Even if you do have hemorrhoids, you may suffer from a serious complication that requires immediate treatment.
 This could include infection or uncontrolled bleeding, among others.
 If you have chronic issues with hemorrhoids, it is time to see a specialist for a treatment plan that addresses the factors that may be contributing to your issues.